Audra505/Adventureworks-Sales-Analysis/README.md

 - **Preserve Operational Gains:** Continue to optimize fulfillment and returns management to maintain low return rates and customer satisfaction.

 ---
-## Part 5: Addendum: Notes on Data Modeling & Cleaning
+## Addendum: Notes on Data Modeling & Cleaning
 [Back to Table of Contents](#table-of-contents)

 The dataset was provided as flat .csv files covering Sales, Product, Customer, Category etc, data.
 Using Power Query, I cleaned column names and removed unnecessary fields to streamline the model.
 Calculated columns and DAX measures were created to support the analysis.
 Tables were connected using proper one-to-many relationships within Power BI’s data model view, ensuring accurate aggregation and filtering.